EldoTennis/Eldoraigne-Automations-Chatbot/project_charter/High_Level_Design.md

 ## 3. Changelog
 - **v1.0:** Document created.
 Migrated all architectural, security, and process definitions from the monolithic Project Charter v8.0.
-- **v2.0 (Current):** Re-organized sections to move "Technology Stack," "Code Repository," and "Development Cycle" into this document from the BRS, as they are architectural concerns.
-Corrected Markdown formatting for nested Mermaid diagram.
+- **v2.0:** Re-organized sections to move "Technology Stack," "Code Repository," and "Development Cycle" into this document from the BRS, as they are architectural concerns.
+- **v2.1 (Current):** Corrected Markdown formatting for nested Mermaid diagram to resolve rendering issues.